 Although dizziness during pregnancy is common and you can’t do much about it, here are some ways you can reduce it:

 - Avoid quick movements like getting up too fast or springing up out of the bed.

 - Do not lie on your back for too long.
 Change positions often and try to lie more on your left side.

-- Eat regularly and stay hydrated.
-Substitute sugar-rich foods with healthy snacks.
+- Substitute sugar-rich foods with healthy snacks.